 - Flat Fee: Some charge a flat fee for each shipment, regardless of its value or complexity.

 - Per-Entry Fee: This fee is charged for each customs entry or declaration processed.

 - Percentage of Transaction Value: Some customs brokers charge a percentage of the total value of the goods being imported or exported.

 - Hourly Rate: In some cases, customs brokers may charge an hourly rate for their services, especially if the work involves more complex tasks.

 - Additional Charges: There may be additional charges for specific services, such as handling special types of shipments, dealing with certain commodities, or providing expedited processing.

 How to choose a customs broker

 Word of mouth is a good way to locate a reliable customs broker.
-Your freight forwarder might also provide a referral.
-In fact, if your forwarder has its own close relationship with a reliable customs clearance agent, you won’t need to search for a broker or worry about the day-to-day details of the import process.
-The forwarder and its trusted partner will manage the whole process.
+Your freight forwarder or NVOCC might also provide a referral.
+In fact, if your forwarder has its own close relationship with a reliable customs clearance agent, as I.C.E.
+Transport does, you won’t need to search for a broker or worry about the day-to-day details of the import process.
+The forwarder and its trusted partner will manage the whole process seamlessly.